-This corresponds to solving \(N_{\text{trial}}\) simple unconstrained optimization problems (in parallel); cf., e.g.,~\cite{boyd2017alternating}.
-Of these points, we insert all that violate the constraint \(|p_t(\omega)| \leq \alpha\) (after removing possible duplicates).
-Here, we rely on the random initialization of the \(N_{\text{trial}}\) problems in order to have a chance to identify the global maximum with some probability.
-Moreover, more than one identified local maximum can be added to the network in each iteration to identify a potentially wide network faster.
-According to Theorem~\ref{thm:nec_suff_local_sol}, at any node $\omega\in\Omega$ where \(|p_t(\omega)| < \alpha\), it is not possible to decrease the objective by inserting the corresponding node with small non-zero weight.
-Conversely, the nodes $\omega\in\Omega$ where \(|p_t(\omega)| > \alpha\), represent locations where local decrease can still be achieved.
-All the corresponding outer weights at the trial nodes are initialized to zero, and are going to be optimized in the next phase of the algorithm.

-Before we address the next phase, we point out that in the case when we consider $\Omega$ to be the sphere and $\sigma$ be the ReLU activation function, we opt to parametrize \(\omega\) by its stereographic projection \(\omega = (a,b) = (2 x, 1 - \norm{z}^2) / (1 + \norm{z}^2)\), where \(z \in \R^d\).
-This is done to avoid dealing with the algebraic constraint \(\norm{\omega} = 1\).
-Here, we use the southern pole as the projection point, which corresponds to $(a,b)= (0, -1)$.
-The corresponding neuron represents the zero function and removing it from $\Omega$ does not affect the approximation capability of the network.
+This corresponds to solving \(N_{\text{trial}}\) simple \fixed{constrained} optimization problems (in parallel); cf., e.g.,~\cite{boyd2017alternating}. \fixed{Moreover, the constraint \((a_n,b_n) = \omega_n \in \Sd\) can be removed by parametrization of the sphere, using, e.g., a stereographic projection; see Appendix~\ref{sec:sup_gen_conj_grad}.} Of these points, we insert all that violate the constraint \(|p_t(\omega)| \leq \alpha\) (after removing possible duplicates).

-Let $N(t+1/2)\leq N(t)+N_{\text{trial}}$ denote the number of nodes in the resulting network.
+\paragraph{Phase 2} Let $N(t+1/2)\leq N(t)+N_{\text{trial}}$ denote the number of neurons in the resulting network.